timescale/docs/self-hosted/multinode-timescaledb/index.md

 # Multi-node

-If you have a larger workload, you might need more than one Timescale instance.
-Timescale multi-node allows you to run and manage multiple instances, giving you faster data ingest, and more responsive and efficient queries.
+If you have a larger workload, you might need more than one TimescaleDB instance.
+TimescaleDB multi-node allows you to run and manage multiple instances, giving you faster data ingest, and more responsive and efficient queries.

 *   [Learn about multi-node][about-multi-node] to understand how it works